tauimonen/Coding-the-Pathway-to-Progress/cln0nd7op000b0al2183jd5ap.md

 ---
-title: "Data Science: What is data science and how does it fail?"
+title: "Data science: What is data science and how does it fail?"
 seoTitle: "Data Science"
 seoDescription: "What is data science and how does it fail?"
 datePublished: Tue Sep 26 2023 18:24:47 GMT+0000 (Coordinated Universal Time)